V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nienzi / nienzu : enjoyment, good feeling, good taste, joy, satisfaction, pleasure, well-being

-– niese / nniese : joy, fun, amusement / pleasure in eating little at a time / delicacy of execution
+– niese / nniese : joy, amusement, fun / pleasure in eating a little at a time / delicacy of execution

 – nihimbi : deep universe, space night

-– niku-niku : ontinuous shaking / stirring-up, commotion, hubbub, loud noise, great fuss
+– niku-niku : continuous shakes / commotion, confusion, hubbub, big din, great uproar

 – nima : back, reverse side, wrong side